Great Sand Dunes National Park and Preserve: Climate

 The Great Sand Dunes are located in the high elevation desert of the San Luis Valley at about 7694 ft, just west of the Sangre de Cristo Range.
 The dunefield's Köppen climate classification type is cold semi-arid (BSk), while the mountainous preserve's climate type is warm-summer humid continental (Dfb), at an average elevation of 10970 ft.
 Summer high temperatures are moderate with an average high temperature slightly above 80 F in July, which is the warmest month.
 The park's large spread between high and low temperatures, about 25-30 F-change, is typical of a high desert climate.
 Low temperatures during winter nights can be extremely cold, with average low temperatures well below 32 F and record low temperatures below 0 F from November through April.
 Precipitation is very low on the dunes, averaging just 11.13 inch of rainfall per year.
 A high evaporation rate on the dunes qualifies the area as a desert, even though precipitation exceeds 10 inch.

 Spring conditions vary greatly, from mild and sunny to cold and snowy, with occasional high winds in the afternoon.
-March is the snowiest month, though some days are above 50 F. In late spring, when Medano Creek usually has its peak flow, snow and high winds are still possible.
+March is the snowiest month, though some days are above 50 F. In late spring, when Medano Creek usually has its peak flow, snow, and high winds are still possible.
 In summer, daytime high temperatures average 75-80 F; however, sand surface temperatures can soar to 150 F on sunny afternoons.
-Summer nights are cool—the park is located 8200 ft above sea level—with nighttime temperatures often dropping below 50 F. Afternoon thundershowers are common in July and August with cool winds, heavy rain and lightning.
+Summer nights are cool—the park is located 8200 ft above sea level—with nighttime temperatures often dropping below 50 F. Afternoon thundershowers are common in July and August with cool winds, heavy rain, and lightning.
 Fall is generally mild, with Indian summer days when temperatures reach or exceed 60 F, but nighttime temperatures drop below freezing.
 Occasional fall storms bring icy rain or snow.
-Cold temperatures well below freezing are typical in winter, although the sunshine is generally abundant and the dry air doesn't feel as cold as more humid areas.
+Cold temperatures well below freezing are typical in winter, although the sunshine is generally abundant and the dry air does not feel as cold as more humid areas.
 The average winter high temperatures are just above freezing even in January, which is the coldest month.